Team

 Core Team Members

 Dr. Ashton Merck: Dr. Merck is a Postdoc working in interdisciplinary risk sciences, responsible innovation, and new technologies in food and agriculture.
+She is also a member of the STEPS Center.
 She holds a PhD in History from Duke University, specializing in risk and regulation within food and ag sectors.

 Dr. Christopher Cummings: Dr. Cummings is a Senior Research Scholar in the GES Center (NC State) and Gene Edited Foods Project (Iowa State).
 He continues to assist Grieger et al. on USDA/NIFA grants and other research projects.